Framber Valdez delivers an old-school gem, puts Astros on cusp of AL pennant

 “Sometimes that’s what happens when bad things happen,” Valdez said, referencing his Game 1 lapse.
 “I had a really ugly outing.
 I felt humiliated after that first outing, and then I set my mind on not letting that happen again.”

 To handcuff the Red Sox, Valdez used a two-pitch mix of his sinker and snapping curve.
 It is rare for a starter to have success without a reliable third pitch.
 But with Boston, which has scored 23 of its 28 runs via homer in this series, a groundball pitcher was a certain kind of kryptonite.
 Valdez struck out five, got 15 outs on the ground and added four in the air.
-The Red Sox have scored only three runs since exploding for 12 in Game 3, when it seemed they could coast to the World Series.
+The Red Sox have scored only three runs since erupting for 12 in Game 3, when it seemed they could coast to the World Series.
 On Wednesday, their best chance came and went in the fifth.

 Heading into the inning, Valdez had not permitted a base runner, let alone anything above weak contact.
-But that shifted, and quickly, when Xander Bogaerts ripped a single to right and Valdez plunked J.D.
+But that shifted — and quickly — when Xander Bogaerts ripped a single to right and Valdez plunked J.D.
 Martinez with a first-pitch curve.
 The Fenway crowd found its sea legs, filling the park with noise.
 Then Baker walked up the dugout steps and toward Valdez, even though no one was warming in the bullpen.

 Rest assured, Baker was not making a quick-trigger change.
-Not tonight.
+Not Wednesday night.
 Instead, he had a light chat with Valdez, patted him on the chest, then retreated to his post, watching Valdez induce a double play and a groundout to strand the tying run on third.
 In both at-bats, matchups with Hunter Renfroe and Alex Verdugo, Valdez excelled with an arm-side sinker.
 It was pinpoint command that made the noise go away.

-Typically, pitching coaches handle mound visits that don’t include a substitution.
-But whatever Baker saw, or whatever he told Valdez, calmed the lefty into escaping a critical jam.
+Typically, the pitching coach handles mound visits that don’t end in a substitution.
+But whatever Baker saw — or whatever he told Valdez — calmed the lefty into escaping a critical jam.

 “I didn’t say a whole bunch to him,” Baker recalled.
 “It’s kind of like you call a 20-second timeout in basketball to take the air out of the game.”